Absorbance: Use in Analytical Chemistry

 Absorbance is a widely used measurement in quantitative absorption spectroscopy.
 While the attenuation of a light beam can be also be described by transmittance (the ratio of transmitted incident light), the logarithmic formulation of absorbance is convenient for sample quantification: under conditions where the Beer's law is valid, absorbance will be linearly proportional to sample thickness and the concentration of the absorptive species.

 For quantitative purposes, absorbance is often measured on a sample solution held in a cuvette, where the solution is sufficiently dilute that the linear relationship of the Beer's law holds.
 The cuvette provides a known and consistent path length for the light beam passing through the sample.
 Measuring first the absorbance of the cuvette and a "blank" solution containing no analyte, differences in absorbance between samples can be used to quantity the analyte.
-Spectrometers generally measure absorbance separately for a range of wavelength: this data is then plotted as absorbance vs. wavelength.
+Spectrometers generally measure absorbance separately for a range of wavelengths: this data is then plotted as absorbance vs. wavelength.